DuhonDoesCode/AsciiTtv/readme.md

 Config options are streamer, resolution and tileset.

 - Streamer: Specifies which stream to put in the terminal.
 Use the same as its shown in the url (all lowercase).
-- Resolution: specifies how many pixels will be skipped (so higher = smaller).
+- Resolution: specifies how many pixels will be skipped (so higher = smaller output).
 - Tileset: What symbols to use for ASCII display.
 For correct behavior, make it a single string with no spaces.
 To the left the "white" tiles, making a gradient into "black" tiles.

 ## Support